다큐멘트 센터 Cloud Security 2.0 User Guide Threat Intelligence (Value Added Services)

 4. Go to Threat Intelligence tab.
 If this policy is off, turn it on.

-Using Threat Intelligence
+Use Threat Intelligence

 • Click Publish Changes to make the configuration take effect.

-Add Threat Intelligence IP/ASN/Request Header Whitelist
+Add the Whitelist for Threat Intelligence (IP/ASN/Request Header Field/Key-Value Pairs)

 • Click Whitelist Configuration to display the whitelist configuration entry.